 Although this distinction is largely arbitrary, it is commonly used and does highlight an important fact: small intra-pituitary lesions (microadenomas) present differently and have different surgical and imaging challenges than larger lesions (macroadenomas) which extend into the suprasellar region.
 As such it is not unreasonable to discuss them separately.
 Below is general overview.

-Pituitary adenomas are common, with rates varying widely depending on definition: population prevalence ~ 0.1 %; autopsy prevalence ~ 15 % 2.
+Pituitary adenomas are common, with rates varying widely depending on definition: population prevalence is approximately 0.1%; autopsy prevalence is around 15% 2.
 They account for approximately 10% of all intracranial neoplasms and 30-50% of all pituitary region masses 3.

 Pituitary macroadenomas are approximately twice as common as microadenomas 3.